Posted on Leave a comment

 I use the Tarot de Marseille.
 I use it the way some people use prayer beads, not to predict, but to measure.
 To weigh numbers and meaning.
 To give human experience a second melody line.

 The tarot is often treated like a loud oracle for divination, but I treat it as a quiet instrument for storytelling.
 A set of archetypes that can hold what language cannot.
 A way of saying, this feeling has a shape.
 The major arcana are numbered 1 through 21.
 Each card carries a story, and each card carries a myth.
-I use numbers and mythology, especially Greek mythology, to interpret those stories.
+I use the numbers, the Tarot de Marseille major arcana cards and mythology, especially Greek mythology, to interpret those stories.
 In this system, any number can be reduced until it finds its place among the 1 through 21 trumps.

-I will not go much deeper than that here.
-I will try not to over explain the numerology.
+I will not go much deeper than that here and I will try not to over explain the numerology.

 People hear “justice” and imagine verdicts, punishments, moral accounting.
 But older than the courtroom is the idea of right order, the structure that allows a universe to hold together.
 In the Greek imagination, Justice is carried by Themis, a Titaness older than the Olympian gods, whose very name suggests placing, setting things where they belong.